 Why are there so few professional sportspeople?
 Why are there even fewer hurdle racers?
 Because to achieve even moderate success in such an endeavor requires determination, resilience, a willingness to fail, fall, pick yourself up and push on and fail again and push on regardless, to train until you fear you might die of it; and such powerful single-mindedness is rare.
 And it must always be cultivated.

 So I began this post talking about beginnings.
 Without beginnings there can be no endings.
 And every time I begin, I face the prospect of failure.
 And every time I begin, I am driven on regardless by the determination to succeed.
 This is the only way I know how to finish writing a book, a short story, an article, or indeed, a blog post.

 The only good reason to start something is because you intend to finish it.
 The only way to reach the finishing line is to get started.

 Quad erat demonstrandum.

-And while I only have two books released to date (both published this year, 2016) I am practicing what I preach.
-I have another novel and six novellas in progress and all scheduled for release by the end of this year.
+And while I only have five books released to date (all published in 2016) I am practicing what I preach.
+I have another novel and three novellas in progress and all scheduled for release by the end of this year.
 And that’s on top of my “day job” as a commercial copywriter.
 Don’t ask me how many thousands of pieces I’ve started and finished for that!